hhorak/build2l/README.md

 Section `build` is then usually used for running the build and waiting for result if needed.

+There is one special section `help` that is obviously printed when user asks for how the scenary script should be used.

 How to write a plan specification:
 ----------------------------------